 But wait!
 When you open that view, you don’t see faulting information there either!

-There’s a trick!
-You simply need to customize the columns that are displayed – there are many places in the GUI where you can get at more information by customizing columns.
+There’s a trick.
+You need to customize the columns that are displayed – there are many places in the GUI where you can get at more information by customizing columns.
 Take the Actions drop down and go to Columns…

 Add in the columns you want and adjust the order to suit your preferences.
 The changes you make are saved and you’ll see that customized version from now on.